 The John Day Fossil Beds National Monument is host to many ongoing research projects; including natural resources, paleontology, and cultural heritage conservation.
 If you would like visit the monument with the intent of doing research within its boundaries, please review the information below.

-Paleontology Collections and Museum Access Policy:
+Paleontology Collections and Museum Access Policy

 Access to the museum collection and laboratory areas is restricted to individuals that have requested access in advance and have a legitimate curatorial or professional reason to be in the Collections Room, Accession Room, and the Paleontology Lab.
-Visiting researcher’s access must be requested in writing, approved, and scheduled at least three weeks in advance by a curatorial staff member at JODA.
+Visiting researcher’s access must be requested in writing, approved, and scheduled at least three weeks in advance by a curatorial staff member at John Day Fossil Beds National Monument.
 This will allow for adequate proposal review and to facilitate scheduling by the curatorial staff.

-Email: Research Coordinator
+E-mail the Research Coordinator

 There is no researcher housing available within the John Day Fossil Beds, but there are offsite opportunities that can be utilized.
-The closest town to JODA is Dayville, OR (9 miles East).
-Dayville is a host to possible temporary domiciles; please contact the general park staff email for a larger listing of housing availabilities and rentals.
+The closest town to Thomas Condon Paleontology Center is Dayville, Oregon (nine miles).
+Please visit the Lodging and Camping pages to learn more about offsite housing.